tigera-solutions/aws-howdy-parter-calico-cloud/README.md

 ## Configuring Honeypods

 Create the Tigera-Internal namespace and alerts for the honeypod services:

 ```
 kubectl apply -f https://docs.tigera.io/manifests/threatdef/honeypod/common.yaml
 ```

 Expose a vulnerable SQL service that contains an empty database with easy access.<br/>
 The pod can be discovered via ClusterIP or DNS lookup:

 ```
 kubectl apply -f https://docs.tigera.io/manifests/threatdef/honeypod/vuln-svc.yaml
 ```

-Verify the deployment - ensure that honeypods are running within the 'tigera-internal' namespace:
+Verify the deployment - ensure that honeypods are running within the tigera-internal namespace:

 ```
 kubectl get pods -n tigera-internal -o wide
 ```

 And verify that global alerts are set for honeypods:

 ```
 kubectl get globalalerts
 ```